 What do you think about cakes or pieces of bread served with corned beef?
 In my opinion, the taste of these dishes is very strange when combined with today’s main dish – corned beef.
 Let’s find out together.

-The typical Irish supper is Irish soda bread.
-This bread does not require fermentation sot it is easy to create.
+The typical dessert in Irish style is soda bread.
+This bread does not require fermentation so it is easy to create.
 Irish soda bread is ideal for food that needs agility and can be made by novice baking professionals as well.

 You only need to prepare, combine and form the dough in the form you prefer and bake the components this recipe requires.

 Irish soda bread for corned beef would be a nice companion.
 This recipe will make your dinner richer.